Belkius/TVC_ESP8266_MPU6050/README.md

 # TVC_ESP8266_MPU6050

-PID thrust vector control for the ESP8266 board with MPU6050 module Program written in arduino for TVC of a model rocket.
+Program written in arduino for TVC of a model rocket.
 The model is using a ESP8266 board with MPU6050 module and two basic servos.
 The program is taking information from the accelerometer and adjusting the thrust accordingly with the two servo motors attached.
 To use it you have to figure out the values of P, I and D for your model.